CarmenPopoviciu/protractor-styleguide/README.md

 having the test code simulate a series of user actions against certain UI parts of your application and then making some assertions regarding what the expected result of those actions should be.

-So let's assume we have a very simple application that can answer any questions a user might have.
+So let's assume we have a very simple application that can answer any possible question.
 Let's call it the "Grandfather of All Knowledge" app.
-The idea of the app is pretty straightforward: the user enters a question in an input field, presses a button and gets the answer to it.
+The idea of the app is pretty straightforward: the user enters a question in an input field, presses a button and gets the answer to the question.
 Easy! ... and clever if you get the right answer ;)

 The HTML markup for the application would look something like this: